holochain/hc-http-gw/spec.md

 ### Identify the app to call

-The gateway should use a single admin websocket to make requests to Holochain.
+The gateway uses a single admin websocket to make requests to Holochain.
 At this point, either use the existing connection or open a new one if the websocket is closed.

-On receiving a valid request, call the `ListApps` operation on Holochain.
-The response to this call may be cached for use with future requests.
+When receiving a valid request, the gateway first checks its cached list of installed apps.
+If the cache is empty or the app isn't found in the cache, it calls the ListApps operation on Holochain with the filter set to only return running apps.
+The response is stored in the cache for future requests.

-Identify the cells within this `AppInfo` list response that contain the DNA hash specified in the request.
-Filter this list by apps which have a coordinator zome that matches the `coordinator-identifier`.
-There should be exactly one remaining cell where the owning app id is listed in `HC_GW_ALLOWED_APP_IDS`.
-This becomes the target `AppInfo` for the request.

-If a unique `AppInfo` cannot be idenfied then use the `installed_at` as a tie-breaker.
-The earliest installed app should be selected.
-This should prevent new app installs from preventing the gateway responding to existing URLs.

-If we used a cached `ListApps` response and failed to find a target app then one call should be made to `ListApps` to update the cached value.
-Retry looking for an app in that response, and if it still isn't found then return an HTTP 404 error.
+The gateway identifies apps that match both the DNA hash specified in the request and have an installed app ID matching the coordinator-identifier.
+It then checks if the app ID is in the list of allowed apps configured in AllowedAppIds.
+If multiple matching apps are found, an error is returned since a unique app cannot be determined.

+If no app is found in the initial check but the cache was populated, a fresh request to ListApps is made to update the cache, and the search is performed again.
+If the app still isn't found, or if it's found but not in the allowed list, an appropriate error is returned.

 ### Prepare zome call signing

 At this point, we appear to have received a valid request that identifies an app running on Holochain.
 We should now try to issue signing credentials for ourselves.

-The app should use `sodoken`, as a convenient way to access libsodium, to generate a signing keypair for the target app.

-The gateway should then use its admin API connection to authorize the keypair to make zome calls to the target cell.
-This will require calling `GrantZomeCallCapability`.
-The `ZomeCallCapGrant` tag should identify the gateway, the access should be assigned to the keypair, and the functions should be either All or Listed depending on the value of `HC_GW_ALLOWED_FNS_<app-id>`.

-The gateway should then cache this keypair in memory.
-The keypair may be re-used against other cells within the same app by authorizing its use.
-Keypairs should not be re-used for calls to cells in different apps.
+The HTTP gateway uses ClientAgentSigner to manage signing credentials for zome calls, instead of using `sodoken` directly.
+The gateway then uses its admin API connection to authorize these credentials for each cell via authorize*signing_credentials.
+The granted functions are set according to the value of HC_GW_ALLOWED_FNS*<app-id>, either as All or a specific list of functions.

 ### Connect to Holochain to make app calls

-The gateway should use its admin API connection to list app interfaces with the `ListAppInterfaces` request.
-Look for an app interface that will permit calls from the gateway or any location, and from our target app or any.
+The gateway uses its admin API connection to list app interfaces with the ListAppInterfaces request.

+It looks for an app interface that permits calls from the gateway or any location, and from the target app or any.

-If a matching interface cannot be found, a new interface should be provisioned using the admin API request `AttachAppInterface` using port 0, the `hc_gw` as an origin and with no app id specified.
+If a matching interface cannot be found, a new interface is provisioned using the admin API request AttachAppInterface using port 0, the hc-http-gw as an origin and with no app id specified.

-Using either the discovered or created app interface a connection must be established.
-This is done by issusing a connection token from the admin API with `IssueAppAuthenticationToken`.
-This token should then be used to open an app connection for the selected app.
+Using either the discovered or created app interface, a connection is established.
+This is done by issuing a connection token from the admin API with IssueAppAuthenticationToken.
+This token is then used to open an app connection for the selected app.
+After establishing the connection, the gateway authorizes signing credentials for each cell in the app and stores them in the client signer.

-This app connection should be cached but the gateway is free to close connections to protect resources.
+This app connection is cached but the gateway closes older connections when needed to protect resources.
+If errors occur, the gateway attempts to reconnect.

 ### Make the zome call

-The request payload should already be in a JSON representation because this was checked when receiving the request.
-Transcode the request to `SerializedBytes`.
+The request payload is already in the appropriate format as ExternIO.

-Construct a zome call using the provided payload, the provided zome and function names, and the chosen `AppInfo`.
-This zome call must be signed using the keypair described above.

-Dispatch the zome call to Holochain using the app API connection opened above, using a `CallZome` request.
+The gateway dispatches the zome call to Holochain using the app API connection opened above, using a `CallZome` request targeting the specified cell ID, zome name, and function name with the provided payload.

-On completion of the request, any errors should be handled and converted to an HTTP 500 response.
-If the request succeeded then the `ExternIO` that is returned must be transcoded from `SerializedBytes` to JSON and returned with an HTTP 200 status.
+On completion of the request, any errors are handled and converted to an HTTP 500 response.
+If the request succeeds then the `ExternIO` (serialized bytes) that is returned is passed back with an HTTP 200 status.

 ### Limitations and future extension